What is the difference between powered air and supplied air respirators?

 Fit Testing

-OSHA requires proper fit testing and training before wearers utilize a respiratory device at work.
+OSHA requires proper fit testing and training before workers utilize a respiratory device at work.
 By training, one should undergo a familiarization period in normal air.
 Additionally, two (2) essential facepiece fit tests exist: qualitative and quantitative.

 Conversely, quantitative testing gauges the number of impurities in the testing environment and inside the respirator.
 A correlation between these two numbers decides the effectiveness of the fit.